 The number of private cultural institutions is very low, whether they are of non-profit or commercial nature.
 An interesting example of a hybrid cultural institution is POGON – Centre for Independent Culture and Youth, Zagreb, which is based on a new model of public-civil partnership.
 Pogon’s founders are the Alliance Operation City and the City of Zagreb which is the main funder of the institution.
-In collaboration with the network of NGOs and the Kultura Nova Foundation, the Ministry of Culture and Media has applied to the European Social Fund with the project for the development of socio-cultural centres in several Croatian cities inspired partly by the successful example of POGON (see chapter 2.7).
+In collaboration with the network of NGOs and the Kultura Nova Foundation, the Ministry of Culture and Media has applied to the European Social Fund with the project for the development of socio-cultural centres in several Croatian cities inspired partly by the example of POGON (see chapter 2.7).

 Comments are closed.